Back

 A cheaper (quicker to produce) animation will generally be flat and move less, and there will be fewer scenes.
 And elements within scenes or whole scenes will be reused.

-A low budget animation will also have very basic transitions from scene to scene (one thing exits, and another enters, or even a cut).
+A low-budget animation will also have very basic transitions from scene to scene (one thing exits, and another enters, or even a cut).
 High-quality animations tend to have more thought-out transitions so that the video flows more seamlessly.

 Reusing assets, fewer scenes and fewer elements on the screen at one time all save time, and it may get the job done, but it won’t be as exciting, it’s less relevant, and it’ll be less stimulating, the viewer is more likely to switch off.